scraed/CharacteristicGuidanceWebUI/README.md

 ### Visualization and Testing
 - **Check Convergence Button**: Allows users to test and visualize the convergence of their settings.
 Adjust the regularization parameters if the convergence is not satisfactory.

-These parameters provide extensive control over the behavior and performance of the diffusion model, allowing for fine-tuning to achieve desired results.
-Experiment with different settings to find the optimal balance for your specific use case.
+In practice, convergence is not always guarantee.
+If characteristic guidance fails to converge at a certain time step, classifier-free guidance will be adopted at that time step.
+Please experiment with different settings, especially regularization strength and time range, to achieve better convergence for your specific use case.

 ## Examples
 Show some examples of how your tool improves the performance of diffusion models.
 Include images or links to results, if available.